lavollmer/python-study/0-beginner/pythonoperators.md

 ### List Items
 List items are ordered, changeable, and allow duplicate values.
 List items are indexed, the first item has index [0], the second item has index [1] etc.

+Lists are used to store multiple items in a single variable.

+Ordered lists means that items have a defined order and the order will not change.

+Changeable list means that we can change, add and remove items in a list after it has been created.

+Since lists are indexed, they can have items with the same value.

+Determine list length use len().

+List items can be any data type.

+List items are indexed and you can access by referring to the index number.

+Negative indexing
+Negative indexing means start from the end

+-1 refers to the last item, -2 refers to the second last item etc.

+### List Constructor

+Example
+Using the list() constructor to make a List:

+thislist = list(("apple", "banana", "cherry")) # note the double round-brackets print(thislist)

+### Change List Items

+To change the value of a specific item refer to the index number.

+Example
+Change the values "banana" and "cherry" with the values "blackcurrant" and "watermelon":

+thislist = ["apple", "banana", "cherry", "orange", "kiwi", "mango"] thislist[1:3] = ["blackcurrant", "watermelon"] print(thislist)

+Note:  The length of the list will change when the number of items inserted does not match the number of items replaced.

+Example
+Change the second and third value by replacing it with one value:

+thislist = ["apple", "banana", "cherry"] thislist[1:3] = ["watermelon"]
+print(thislist)